emanalytic/Logana/ANSWERS.md

 ## 4. AI usage

 I used **[Cursor](https://cursor.com)** as a coding assistant while building logana.
 It did **not** design the project.
 I chose the architecture, folder layout, pipeline stages, and coding style first.
-AI helped mainly with implementation speed; then I reviewed and changed anything that did not fit.
+AI helped mainly with implementation speed then i reviewed and changed anything that did not fit.

 AI sped up typing and debugging. **Architecture, structure, and product choices are mine.** I read diffs, ran tests, and removed or rewrote suggestions that were wrong or too generic